Petersons Chapter 1

 “You can tell?”

-“Yeah, it kinda puts my mind in neutral when I focus on pots and pans.”
-I told him about the ruckus that Letterless raised in the faculty meeting.
+“Yeah, it kinda puts my mind out of gear when I focus on pots and pans,” I said.
+I told him about the ruckus Letterless raised in the faculty meeting.

 “What difference does Letterless make?
 The proposal is solid, and the faculty approved it.”